Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Comparative Analyses, Mix and Match, and Extensions

-The optimal constellation configuration has a cost of \SI{82.52}{km/s}, and uses 18 satellites.
-Figure~\ref{fig:deployment_a} outlines the constellation pattern vector and the coverage timeline.
-The constellation delivers single, double, and triple-fold coverage over Seoul.
-Figure~\ref{fig:deployment_b} presents the cost of selected orbital slots.
-Conversely, the larger costs represent plane change maneuvers and phasing.
-The formulation selects high-cost orbital slots, given that they offer longer visibility periods over the target.
-Figures~\ref{fig:deployment_c} and~\ref{fig:deployment_d} show the orbital slots' distribution in the RAAN versus inclination and RAAN versus argument of latitude planes, respectively.
-14 out of 18 orbital slots have simultaneous RAAN and inclination change.
-Similarly, all orbital slots perform phasing maneuvers, where the orbital slots located in the plane corresponding to \SI{0}{deg} are the ones that perform the most.
-Lastly, Figure~\ref{fig:deployment_e} presents the 3D illustration of the minimum cost constellation configuration.
+The optimal constellation configuration is obtained after \SI{112.27}{s}, has a cost of \SI{89.75}{km/s}, and uses 20 satellites.
+Figure~\ref{fig:deployment_a} outlines the constellation pattern vector $\bm{x}$ and the coverage timeline $\bm{b}_{p}$, delivering up to triple-fold coverage over both targets.
+Lastly, Fig.~\ref{fig:deployment_e} presents the 3D illustration of the minimum-cost constellation configuration.

-To determine the weight of the cost parameter $c_j$ in the optimization outcome, we maintain the same set of parameters except for the cost that is set equal to one for all $j$ in $\mathcal{J}$, and obtain the optimal constellation configuration.
-Defining the same cost for all satellites yields the constellation configuration that requires the minimum number of satellites to deliver continuous coverage over the target.
-SCLP retrieves an optimal configuration that uses 17 satellites, one less than the optimal configuration that minimizes the deployment cost.
-The $\Delta V$ required to deploy the new constellation is \SI{95.55}{km/s}, representing an increase of \SI{15}{\%} with respect to the minimum $\Delta V$ required of \SI{82.52}{km/s}.
-Figures~\ref{fig:deployment_com_a} and~\ref{fig:deployment_com_b} present a side-by-side comparison of the costs of the selected orbital slots by the two optimization problems.
-The new formulation, which is not aware of the costs of orbital slots, selects the ones that contribute the most to achieving continuous coverage over the target; consequently, the selected orbital slots have higher costs than the initially selected ones.
-Further, Fig.~\ref{fig:deployment_com_c} showcases that the new constellation configuration selects upper-right orbital slots, associated with higher $\Delta V$ costs.
+Defining a uniform cost for all orbital slots yields the constellation configuration that requires the minimum number of satellites to deliver continuous coverage over the targets.
+SCLP retrieves, after \SI{22.39}{s}, an optimal configuration that uses 18 satellites, two less than the optimal configuration that minimizes the deployment cost.
+The total $\Delta V$ required for the OTV to deploy the new constellation is \SI{98.05}{km/s}, representing an increase of \SI{9.24}{\%} with respect to the minimum $\Delta V$ required of \SI{89.75}{km/s}.
+Figure~\ref{fig:deployment_cost} presents the side-by-side comparison between the solution with minimum $\Delta V$, denoted as $\Delta V$ aware, and the solution with uniform cost, denoted as $\Delta V$ non-aware.
+The figure highlights how the non-aware constellation selects fewer orbital slots, but with larger $\Delta V$ values, leading to a higher total $\Delta V$ deployment cost.